petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 1. Go to the Azure portal, search for the template name in the resource group, and then search for the resource group by entering  **IT_**.
 1. Select the storage account name, and then select **blobs** > **containers** > **logs**.

 You might occasionally need to investigate successful builds and review their logs.
-As mentioned earlier, if the image build is successful, the staging resource group that contains the logs are deleted as part of the cleanup.
-To prevent an automatic cleanup, you can introduce `sleep` after the inline command, and then view the logs as the build is paused.
-To do so, use the following steps:
+As mentioned earlier, if the image build is successful, the staging resource group that contains the logs is deleted as part of the cleanup.
+To prevent an automatic cleanup, you can introduce `sleep` after the inline command, and then view the logs as the build is paused:

 1. Update the inline command by adding `Write-Host / Echo "Sleep"`.
 This addition gives you time to search in the log.
 1. Add a `sleep` value of at least 10 minutes by using a [`Start-Sleep`](/powershell/module/microsoft.powershell.utility/start-sleep) or `Sleep` Linux command.